 To collect a semen sample, your doctor will have you masturbate and ejaculate into a special container.
 It's also possible to collect sperm for examination during intercourse, using a special condom.
-Often sperm counts fluctuate from one specimen to the next.
+Sperm counts often fluctuate.
 In most cases, several semen analysis tests are done over a period of time to ensure accurate results.

 Semen analysis results

-There are many factors involved in reproduction, and some men with low sperm counts have fathered children.
-Likewise, some men with normal sperm counts have been unable to father children.
-The number of sperm in your semen is only one factor.
+There are many factors involved in reproduction, and the number of sperm in your semen is only one.
+Some men with low sperm counts successfully father children.
+Likewise, some men with normal sperm counts are unable to father children.
 Even if you have enough sperm, you're much more likely to get your partner pregnant if at least half of your sperm have a normal shape (morphology) and show normal forward movement (motility).

 Treatments and drugs